educach/dsb-client/docs/descriptions.rst

         // The authentication failed.
     }

 This loads the description data as an associative array into ``$descriptionData``.
-Look at `the API documentation <https://dsb-api.educa.ch/latest/doc/#api-Description-GetDescription>`_ for more information on this data's structure.
+Look at `the API documentation <https://dsb-api.educa.ch/latest/doc/#api-Description-GetDescription>`_ for more information on this data structure.

 Manipulating a description
 --------------------------